kichichoi102/AWS_CLI_Automation/README.md

 '''bash
 aws configure
 '''
 3. Enter in the following.
 If you do not have access to the access keys, please get in touch with myself or the project owner.
   a) Access Key ID,
-b.
-Secret Access Key,
+  b)	Secret Access Key,
-c.
-Default region name: this should be ca-central-1
+  c)	Default region name: this should be ca-central-1
-d.
-Default output format (I prefer json, but its up to the user)
+  d)	Default output format (I prefer json, but its up to the user)